 - David Millican to serve in Market Weighton, Goodmanham and Sancton.

 - Garry Parkes to be admitted as Reader and licensed to the York Parish of St Philip & St James, Clifton

 - Peter Wells to serve at the York churches of All Saints Pavement, St Denys, St Helen Stonegate, St Martin Coney Street, St Olave, Holy Trinity Micklegate, St Lawrence.

-Peter Bolton has moved from another diocese and will be licensed to serve in Ugglebarnby, Sneaton, Aislaby and Sleights
+Peter Bolton has moved from another diocese and was licensed to serve in Ugglebarnby, Sneaton, Aislaby and Sleights

-Martyn Marsh will have his license renewed to serve in Skelton, Upleatham, Boosbeck and Lingdale.
+Martyn Marsh had his license renewed to serve in Skelton, Upleatham, Boosbeck and Lingdale.

-Joyce Harrison and Peter Laverick will receive the title Reader Emeritus on their retirement from active Reader ministry.
+Joyce Harrison and Peter Laverick received the title Reader Emeritus on their retirement from active Reader ministry.

 Archdeacon Samantha Rushton, Warden of Readers in the Diocese of York, said, “There’s no such thing as a typical Reader - Reader ministry is very much what God and you make it, and there seem to be almost as many types of Reader ministry as there are Readers.”